Year-End Tax Planning

 401k / IRA

 The simplest way to save taxes is to contribute to your 401k plan or traditional IRA.
 You saves taxes and pay yourself in the meantime.
 Remember this as well- this is an IOU to the IRS.
 When you retire and are forced to withdraw this money, you will be taxed on it.
-IRA and Roth IRA contributions are due Tuesday, April 17 2018, no exceptions.
+IRA and Roth IRA contributions are due Tuesday, April 17 2018 (the typical filing deadline for individual tax returns Form 1040), no exceptions.

 Business owners- SEP IRAs are old school.
 Lousy contribution limits.
 No Roth options.
 A 401k plan is much better.
 Ask how we can help.

 Roth conversions- perhaps you should have us review the conversion of your traditional IRA into a Roth IRA.
 Yes, pay more taxes today, but perhaps your 2017 income is lower and it makes sense.
 Or your income is on a rocket trajectory, and this year is the only year it makes sense.
 Remember that it is usually easier to pay for taxes during your wage-earning years than when you are 80 years old and only have savings to “dip into.”

 Writing a check to your church is good.
 Don’t forget the theater, educational organizations, and others.
 Also, what is not just good, but actually great, is donating to Goodwill, Salvation Army, Arc Thrift, etc. Donating items from the hollows of your closet doesn’t require cash since that money is already spent.